Eugen-str/random-things/README.md

 # Random things

-### huffman.hs - an implementation of Huffman coding in Haskell
+### Huffman.hs - an implementation of Huffman coding in Haskell

 To encode things use `huffmanEncode x`, where `x` is the string/list to encode.